craigpearson/trellis-ca-certificates/README.md

 If you require this functionality on your development server you should also add this to `trellis/dev.yml`

-### Set the source and remote destination
+### Set certificates to include

-To copy CA Certificates to the production server and trust them we would add the following to `trellis/group_vars/production/main.yml`
+In production we would add to `trellis/group_vars/production/main.yml`

 ```yaml
 # trellis/group_vars/production/main.yml